HBO Max: The 23 Best Movies to Watch

 Drive My Car (2021)

 What can we say about acclaimed Japanese drama Drive My Car?
-Well, it's probably going to win an Oscar this weekend, if CNET reviewer Richard Trenholm's predictions are any indication.
+Well, it snagged an Oscar for best international feature film at the Academy Awards on Sunday.
 It's also a three-hour movie that people are sitting and watching all the way through, which, to me, speaks volumes.
 But seriously, Drive My Car is a powerful film that explores loss and letting go.
-Stream it before the Academy Awards on Sunday.
+If you missed it before the Oscars, stream it now.

 Kimi (2022)